International ROAS: A Guide to Calculating Your Return on Ad Spend for eCommerce Businesses

 The ad spend itself will be the largest component of your costs.
 But there are some less obvious costs that you shouldn’t forget to include, such as:

-Agency costs: If you’re outsourcing your advertising to agencies, the fees and commissions should be included in your total ad costs.
+Agency costs: If you’re outsourcing your advertising to agencies and commissions should be included in your total ad costs.

 In-house salary costs: If you have an ad specialist in-house, you should include personnel costs.